aherbert/gdsc-smlm/docs/analysis_plugins.rst

        If not selected the output will draw each point individually.

-   * - Sort
-     - Specify how the clusters will be sorted before drawing.
-The sort order determines the colour taken from the look-up table.

    * - Spline fit
      - If selected the line will be drawn as a spline fit.
 This is only valid when ``Traces`` is selected.